-What is My First Crayola
+What is My First Crayola?

 At Crayola, we love providing tools for artists of all ages, which is why we created My First Crayola.
 My First Crayola offers uniquely designed tools and activities for toddlers’ little hands to spark their first creative experiences.

-What ages can use My First Crayola?My First Crayola art supplies and creative activities are designed specifically for children ages 12+ months.
+My First Crayola art supplies and creative activities are designed specifically for children ages 12+ months.
 They are just the right tools for every stage of your child’s creative development, exploration and expression.

-Are these products safe?We love creativity, but value safety above all else!
+We love creativity, but value safety above all else!
 All of our products, including our My First Crayola collection are nontoxic.

 Yes they are, so moms and dads can relax while their little artist unleashes their creativity.

-What My First Crayola products are available?You can find all of our My First Crayola products by https://shop.crayola.ca/category/my_first_crayola/”>clicking here.
+You can find all of our My First Crayola products by https://www.crayola.ca/shop”>clicking here.
 Scroll through our collection and stock up on supplies to fuel your little artist’s growing creativity!

 1990 — For the first time in Crayola history eight colours were retired and placed in the Crayola Hall of Fame: maize, lemon yellow, blue gray, raw umber, green blue, orange red, orange yellow, and violet blue.
 Eight new colours were added: vivid tangerine, jungle green, cerulean, fuchsia, dandelion, teal blue, royal purple, and wild strawberry.